twrecked/hass-aarlo/README.md

     siren_duration: 10
 ```

-* `siren` If `True`, will create a switch for each siren device that allows your to turn
+* `siren` If `True`, will create a switch for each siren device that allows you to turn
   it on or off.
 * `all_sirens` If `True`, will create a switch for all the siren devices that allows you
   to turn them all on and off.